kmcos/kmcos/doc/source/installation/installation.rst

     cd kmcos-installers
     bash install-kmcos-linux-venv.bash #use 'bash install-kmcos-linux-user.bash' if you are not using a venv.  #For the develop branch, use install-kmcos-linux-venv-develop.bash or install-kmcos-linux-user-develop.bash

+#.
+If everything has gone well, you are done and can leave this Installation page!

 If the above simple way does not work for you, you will need to go through the commands manually one at a time from `installation on a venv <https://github.com/kmcos/kmcos-installers/blob/main/install-kmcos-linux-venv.bash>`_ or `installation as a user <https://github.com/kmcos/kmcos-installers/blob/main/install-kmcos-linux-user.bash>`_ .
 A kmcosInstallation directory is created during installation.
 The files in the kmcosInstallation are no longer needed after installation, so you can remove the kmcosInstallation directory using 'rm -r directoryname'.
 Alternatively, you can navigate into that directory and go through the examples.

 When doing kmcos upgrades, you will not need to use git again.
 For kmcos upgrades, you can just use the earlier pip command ::